wfraser/pianoroll/README.md

 ## Errors

+There are a couple different errors that `pianoroll` can print in various circumstances:

+First, and this is the error you'll probably see most often, `pianoroll` will complain if an instrument tries to play a note while another instrument has that note held down.
+There's a little bit of a fudge factor in the code, where if two instruments try to press the same note close enough to each other (within a fraction of a beat), the error message is suppressed, based on the assumption that you probably wouldn't be able to hear the difference anyway.
+So if you do get this error, you might want to either choose different tracks, or try and offset one by an octave (+/- 12).
-As mentioned above, `pianoroll` will complain if two instruments try to play the same note at the same time, including if one instrument has a note held down while another tries to press it.
-(Maybe in the future I'll hack around this by forcing the first one to stop pressing, but this is tricky to get right).
+(Maybe in the future I'll hack around this by forcing the first one to stop pressing, but this is tricky to get right.)

 You get a similar error if an instrument tries to release a note that isn't held down.
-You may get this in conjunction with the above error, due to one of them being ignored, or you may just get it if your MIDI file is werid.
+This shouldn't happen unless your MIDI file is doing something really weird.

 You will also get an error if there are notes that go beyond the range of notes representable on a piano roll.
 Piano rolls can represent notes from C1 to G7, which is 79 keys.
 If the MIDI file has